dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_reformulating.rst

     constraints :math:`C_1(X_1,X_2)`, :math:`C_2(X_2,X_3)` having scopes
     :math:`\{X_1, X_2\}` and :math:`\{X_2, X_3\}` respectively.

-You can use the :std:doc:`dwave_networkx <oceandocs:docs_dnx/sdk_index>` package to create a QUBO from the maximum independent set of the conflict graph:
+You can use the :ref:`dwave_networkx <index_dnx>` package to create a QUBO from the maximum independent set of the conflict graph:

 >>> import dwave_networkx as dnx
 >>> import networkx as nx